jlmacle/journeyers/utils_notes_and_readmes/readme_python.txt

 https://mkdocstrings.github.io/python/usage/

-You will have to run the python documentation generation from the virtual environment for mkdocs to be found.
+You will have to run the python documentation generation from the virtual environment for mkdocs to be found, if installing the packages within the virtual environment.